-Organizations have very different requirements and goals for workflow and business process automation.
+Organisations have very different requirements and goals for workflow and business process automation.
 Some just want to extend or adapt their existing workflows to meet changing requirements.
 For many the target is to increase their automation rate or to take a strategic approach to end-to-end automation of mission critical processes to stay competitive.
-And market leaders take advantage of digitalization and the emergence of new technologies to leverage advanced automation technologies to transform their business and chart a new path.
+And market leaders take advantage of digitalisation and the emergence of new technologies to leverage advanced automation technologies to transform their business and chart a new path.

 The role of advanced technologies in workflow management